 A brief sketch of my view on the right of nations to control borders:

 1. Nations have a right and duty to know who is coming in.
 They have a right and duty to take reasonable steps to exclude terrorists and criminals.
-They have a right and a duty to identify people carrying infectious diseases, and to take appropriate steps to prevent the spread of disease.
+They have a right and a duty to identify people carrying infectious diseases, and to take appropriate steps to prevent the spread of disease.2.
+Nations have a right to protect the jobs of their citizens – for example, by requiring that employers advertise a job locally before hiring internationally.

 3. Nations have a right to protect their culture and/or national identity.
 This is, I expect, the consideration that will set the ceiling for immigration.
 American culture/identity is in flux.
 Some people assert that the nation’s identity is predominantly European and Christian.
 Others –including me — assert that the founders made it explicit that “we” are defined by ideas, that “we” are a people who share a commitment: WE hold these truths … all people are created equal, and all have some inalienable rights – rights that are innate, as if endowed by the Creator of the universe – rights including life and liberty and the pursuit of happiness.
 People who cannot agree to these ideas should not be offered citizenship.